 Myrtle essential oil blends well with other oils – Black Pepper, Bergamot, Ylang Ylang to name a few.
 Don’t be shy in working with your oils and blends as there are many lovely aromas which can be found by doing so.

 A known anti-bacterial for minor wounds, Myrtle can be placed on small abrasions.
 Though always try a skin test first before application in case of a reaction to the oil.

-Use your Myrtle Essential oil with care and keep out of the rech of children.
+Use your Myrtle Essential oil with care and keep out of the reach of children.
 Store below 30° and do not ingest.
+Seek advice if pregnant.